dsksh/sl-examples/README.md

 They are nested in such a way that each level increments when the inner counter resets;
 the *i*-th level from the inside increments appropriately every (`thres`^`numNests`) steps.
 When the top-level counter value reaches `thres`-1, it will force a hold on the innermost counter to prevent from a reset;
-hence, the top-level reset is DL.
+hence, the top-level reset is dead logic.

 Example (`numNests`: 3, `thres`: 5):